pivotal-cf/docs-pws-services/services/flashreport.html.md

 }
 ~~~

-Please refer to [Using Service Instances with your Application](/devguide/services/adding-a-service.html#use) for additional information.
+Refer to [Using Service Instances with your Application](/devguide/services/adding-a-service.html#use) for additional information.

 ## <a id='sample-app'></a>Sample Applications ##

-Please check our [sample java app] (https://github.com/flashreport-io/flashreport-cf-spring) on GitHub.
+See our [sample Java app](https://github.com/flashreport-io/flashreport-cf-spring) on GitHub.

 ## <a id='dashboard'></a>Dashboard ##

-Flashreport's dashboard lets you consult your generated reports and manage your templates.
-Access your dashboard by clicking the 'Manage' button next to the Flashreport service in the Services section of your space.
+The Flashreport dashboard lets you consult your generated reports and manage your templates.
+Access your dashboard by clicking **Manage** next to the Flashreport service in the Services section of your space.

 ## <a id='addl-docs'></a>Additional Documentation

-Please consult our detailed documentation on [http://flashreport.io/docs.html](http://flashreport.io/docs.html).
+Consult our detailed documentation on [http://flashreport.io/docs.html](http://flashreport.io/docs.html).

 ## <a id='support'></a>Support ##

 [Contacting Service Providers for Support](/marketplace/contacting-service-providers-for-support.html)

-Please consult our support page [http://flashreport.io/support.html](http://flashreport.io/support.html).
+Consult our support page [http://flashreport.io/support.html](http://flashreport.io/support.html).